groue/GRMustache/README.md

 **June 14, 2013: GRMustache 6.7.4 is out.** [Release notes](RELEASE_NOTES.md)

-Get release announcements and usage tips on Twitter: follow [@GRMustache](http://twitter.com/GRMustache).
+Get release announcements and usage tips: follow [@GRMustache on Twitter](http://twitter.com/GRMustache).

 How To
 ------